-Professor of French and Italian and Chairperson Department of Foreign Languages and Literatures
+Professor of French and Italian and Chairperson of the Department of Languages, Literatures & Cultures

 2083 Lawrenceville Rd, Lawrenceville, NJ 08648

 Dr. Elizabeth Scheiber received her Ph.D. from Indiana University where she wrote her dissertation on women’s literature.
-Prior to joining the Department of Foreign Languages and Literatures, Dr. Scheiber taught at Westminster Choir College, Indiana University, the Université de Lille-III in France and the London School in northern Italy.
+Prior to joining the Department of Languages, Literatures & Cultures, Dr. Scheiber taught at Westminster Choir College, Indiana University, the Université de Lille-III in France and the London School in northern Italy.
 While at Indiana University, she won an award for excellent teaching.

 Dr. Scheiber’s research interests include French and Italian literature of World War II, including Holocaust literature, and Women’s literature of the 20th Century.
 Her current research focuses on the symbolic function of language and literature in works by authors like Charlotte Delbo and Primo Levi.
 She has presented papers at numerous conferences including the American Association of Teachers of Italian Conference, the Lessons and Legacies Conference on the Holocaust, and the Simone de Beauvoir Conference.
 Her articles have appeared in journals like Studies in Holocaust Literature, Dalhousie French Studies, Forum Italicum, The International Journal of Francophone Studies, Simone de Beauvoir Studies, and Modern Language Notes.
 In addition, Dr. Scheiber has participated on twice on the jury for the Zerilli-Marimò literary prize for contemporary Italian fiction.